DRUPI: Dataset Reduction Using Privileged Information: Methodology

 \textbf{Learning Feature Labels.} A more robust approach to obtaining feature labels is through learning-based methods.
 Many dataset distillation techniques can be adapted for learning feature labels.
-For instance, we can employ the Dataset Condensation (DC)~\citep{DC} method as an illustrative example to guide the process of learning synthetic feature labels.
-Suppose we have a learned synthetic dataset $\DS$.
-In the typical DC method, we initialize a random model $g$ with parameters $\theta = \theta_0$ and train it for $T$ epochs on both $\DT$ and $\DS$ separately.
-The synthetic dataset $\DS$ is updated by matching the category gradients between the two datasets, which can be expressed as follows\footnote{We ignore the category symbol for simplicity.}:

-where $\ell_{ce}(\cdot, \cdot)$ denotes the cross-entropy (CE) loss, and $\sigma(\cdot)$ represents the softmax function.
-In contrast, we aim to match the performance between $\DT$ and $\DS^\star$, where privileged information is synthesized to capture additional informativeness.
+For instance, we can employ the Dataset Condensation (DC)~\cite{DC} method as an illustrative example to guide the process of learning synthetic feature labels.
+Suppose we have a learned synthetic dataset $\mathcal{D}_{\mathcal{S}}$.
+In the typical DC method, we initialize a random model $g$ with parameters $\theta = \theta_0$ and train it for $T$ epochs on both $\mathcal{D}_{\mathcal{T}}$ and $\mathcal{D}_{\mathcal{S}}$ separately.
+The synthetic dataset $\mathcal{D}_{\mathcal{S}}$ is updated by matching the category gradients between the two datasets, which can be expressed as follows\footnote{We ignore the category symbol for simplicity.}: where $\ell_{ce}(\cdot, \cdot)$ denotes the cross-entropy (CE) loss, and $\sigma(\cdot)$ represents the softmax function.
+In contrast, we aim to match the performance between $\mathcal{D}_{\mathcal{T}}$ and $\mathcal{D}_{\mathcal{S}}^\star$, where privileged information is synthesized to capture additional informativeness.
 Let $\ell_{mse}$ represent the mean square error (MSE) loss, and let $\psi(\cdot)$ denote the intermediate output of model $g$, \emph{i.e.}, $g = \psi \circ \kappa$, where $\kappa(\cdot)$ is the classifier component of $g$.
 Therefore, our objective becomes:

 where $\lambda_{reg}$ is a hyper-parameter to determine the scale of using privileged information.
-In addition to DC, other dataset distillation methods can also be employed to synthesize feature labels $f_i^\star$.
-We provide further resuls on coreset selection methods like Herding~\citep{herding}, K-center~\citep{k_center}, Forgetting~\citep{forgetting}, and dataset distillation methods like DC~\citep{DC}, MTT~\citep{MTT}, and DATM~\citep{DATM}.
+In addition to DC, other dataset distillation methods can also be used synthesize feature labels $f_i^\star$.
+We provide further results on coreset selection methods like Herding~\cite{herding}, K-center~\cite{k_center}, Forgetting~\cite{forgetting}, and dataset distillation methods like DC~\cite{DC}, MTT~\cite{MTT}, and DATM~\cite{DATM}.

-In addtional, we introduce additional supervision to enhance the discriminative power of these feature labels while preserving their diversity.
+In addition, we introduce additional supervision to enhance the discriminative power of these feature labels while preserving their diversity.

 \textit{$\bullet$ Task-oriented synthesization.} To improve the discriminative power of the feature labels, we adopt a task-oriented approach by feeding the synthesized feature labels into the classifier of the model used to extract gradients during bi-level optimization.
 We achieve this by performing additional CE loss between the feature label $f_i^\star$'s prediction and the ground-truth label $\tilde{y}_i$.
 Specifically, we have